leonardt/notes/index.md

 # Lenny's Notes

 You are viewing a my Zettelkasten published by [neuron](https://neuron.zettel.page/).
-[GitHub Pages](https://pages.github.com/) is used to automatically publish this site every time the underlying Git repository is updated.

 [[[z:zettels?tag=leisure-reading]]]